Ricochet (wrestler): Early career (2003–2006)

-Chikara
+Chikara (2006–2010)

 Young Lions Cup champion (2006–2008)

 On June 24, Ricochet made his Chikara debut as he lost in the first round of the fourth Young Lions Cup tournament against Chuck Taylor.
 The following day, he teamed with Player Uno in a losing effort to Taylor and Cloudy.
-A few months later on November 17 at the event Brick, Ricochet picked up his first win as a member of the Chikara roster after he, Cloudy and Mike Quackenbush defeated Cheech, Retail Dragon and Shane Storm.
+A few months later on November 17 at the event Brick, Ricochet picked up his first win as a member of the Chikara roster after he, Cloudy, and Mike Quackenbush defeated Cheech, Retail Dragon, and Shane Storm.
 The following day, Ricochet again lost to Taylor at the event Talent Borrows; Genius Steals.

-On February 16, 2007, at the King of Trios event, Ricochet made his first challenge for the Young Lions Cup, but was unable to defeat Max Boyer for the title.
+On February 16, 2007, at the King of Trios event, Ricochet made his first challenge for the Young Lions Cup, yet he was unable to defeat Max Boyer for the title.
 Two days later, he lost to Claudio Castagnoli.
-On April 22, Ricochet took part in the semi-finals of the first-ever Rey de Voladores tournament, where he lost in a fatal four-way elimination match involving Retail Dragon, Pac and long-time rival Chuck Taylor, the latter of whom would go on to win the tournament.
+On April 22, Ricochet took part in the semi-finals of the first-ever Rey de Voladores tournament, where he lost in a fatal four-way elimination match involving Retail Dragon, Pac, and long-time rival Chuck Taylor, the latter of whom would go on to win the tournament.
 On June 23, Ricochet won his first round match of the fifth Young Lions Cup tournament after he defeated Chrisjen Hayme.
-Later on in the day, Ricochet won a six-way elimination match in the semi-finals to advance to the final.
+Later that day, Ricochet won a six-way elimination match in the semi-finals to advance to the final.
 The next day, Ricochet lost to Chuck Taylor for the vacant Young Lions Cup.
 On August 18 at the event Here Come The International Invaders, Ricochet faced and lost to Taylor in a Young Lions Cup vs. Career match, resulting in Ricochet being forced to leave Chikara.

-On October 27 at New Star Navigation, Ricochet, sporting a new haircut, new attire and a wrestling mask, returned to Chikara under the ring name Helios, where he finally defeated Taylor for the Young Lions Cup.
+On October 27 at New Star Navigation, Ricochet, sporting a new haircut, new attire and a wrestling mask, returned to Chikara under the ring name Helios where he finally defeated Taylor for the Young Lions Cup.
 However, Taylor disputed Helios' win by claiming that Helios was actually Ricochet in disguise.
 Despite Taylor's claims, Helios' win was still ruled as valid and was thus still the official new champion.
 On November 16 at Battle Of Who Could Care Less, Helios retained his Young Lions Cup title after defeating Hydra.
 The following day at The Sordid Perils Of Everyday Existence, Helios again retained his title, this time against Fire Ant.